 To complete an English major a student must demonstrate the ability to read and analyze critically the major genres, to write clearly and coherently, to understand and use basic linguistic concepts, to employ intelligently the vocabulary of literary study, and to be able to relate major events in literary history to the world at large.

-The English major requires 52 units; the Single Subject Waiver (for high school teaching) requires additional units.
-See the Department Chairperson for details
+The English major requires 58 units.
+Single Subject Certification (for high school teaching) has somewhat different requirements and electives.
+See the Department Chairperson for details.